outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - abstraction, intent, reusability, & complexity
       to get system object filters from relevant problem interface object metadata like intents:
         - problem intents: find, fit
-      which can be used as a filter to selected system objects, with actual parsed query like:
+      which can be used as a filter to selected system objects
+        - 'fit' intent requires a structural similarity with actual parsed query like:
       - apply system object 'structural similarity' to find structural similarities in the problem system ('find rules that fit a system such as a context') after applying standard interface variables
         - iterate through standard interface variables
           - apply 'simplicity' to problem system